pleyba/bikesharing/README.md

 * The purpose of this report is present different views of actual NYC Citibike usage data to potential investors.

 * Each of the views are shown in using Tableau visualizations.
-To see the story book ctrl or cmd click the following link:  [LINK TO DASHBOARD](https://public.tableau.com/profile/phillip3638#!/vizhome/NYCCitibikeanalysis/StoryNYCCitibikeAnalysis?publish=yes)
+To see the story book click the following link:  [LINK TO DASHBOARD](https://public.tableau.com/profile/phillip3638#!/vizhome/NYCCitibikeanalysis/StoryNYCCitibikeAnalysis?publish=yes)

 #### Results: